Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-15 To change owner to vincent and group owner to staff for all the files and directories in the working directory.
+File-15b To change owner and group owner of _hello to vincent and staff respectively.
+The file _hello is in working directory and is also asymbolic link.